themobilecoder/personal-ai-server/README.md

 Personal AI Server is a project designed to serve an AI server under a proxy.

-This project uses `ollama` as the AI model, accessible behind a proxy that requires an `Authorization` header to access.
+This project uses `ollama` as the AI server, accessible behind a proxy that requires an `Authorization` header to access, but can be replaced with other AI servers that expose endpoints.

 ## Features